Are you looking for some everyday speech therapy exercises for Autism? Keep reading for therapy you can do at home.

 - Slow and articulate your words

-Whether your child communicates his/her choice by pointing or saying either “grey” or “blue” shirt, then it’s a success!
+Whether your child communicates their choice by pointing or saying either “grey” or “blue” shirt, it’s a success!
 This is functional communication!
 Over time your child may begin to develop more words for everyday items.

 Exercise facial muscles

 Sometimes articulation issues with words are due to poor facial muscle tone.
 To help with speech articulation, run your child through a series of facial exercises.
-Try making funny faces and even animal sounds at your child and have him/her mimic your facial expression and sound.
+Try making funny faces and animal sounds at your child and have them mimic your facial expression and sound.